This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

-You can’t consider a yacht trip to Europe and not think of Greece, where some 6000 islands await.
+You can’t consider a yacht trip to Europe and not think of a multi-centre Greece vacation when some 6000 islands await.

 Yacht tour and charter options around Greece tend to focus on a particular group of islands, such as the Cyclades or the Dodecanese islands, each of them offering something a little bit different, whether it’s exploring the likes of Volcanic craters on Nisyros, or kicking back on golden sands.

 Of course, there are ever-popular options like Santorini in the Southern Cyclades, but by opting to sail around the islands rather than stay on one, you can avoid the crowds a little bit more by combining the most famous islands, with more remote escapes.
 I have started planning my own sailing trip around Greece for next year, you can see how I’m putting it together here.